Lipe-lx/NeuralRate-MCP/README.md

 3. **Session-Scoped Mutation Catalogs**: Scoped mutation routes (`/mcp/scoped/config`, `/mcp/scoped/benchmark`, `/mcp/scoped/execution`) that expose sensitive tools only to authorized agents holding a valid, owner-signed session token.
 4. **On-Chain Policy Enforcement**: Decentralized verification where all automation boundaries (spend caps, allowlisted assets, selectors, delegates, validity windows) are stored directly in `NeuralRatePolicyRegistry.sol` and enforced by `NeuralRateExecutionGuard.sol`.
 5. **On-Chain Decision Receipts**: Immutable logging of yield-allocation decisions to `NeuralRateDecisionReceiptRegistry.sol` with cryptographic data snapshots for third-party auditability and performance settlement.
-6. **Real Safe-Module Vault Execution**: Automated execution executed from the user's Safe vault through the `NeuralRateVaultModule.sol`, validating delegate authority and intent limits on-chain before transaction dispatch.
+6. **Real Safe7579 Vault Execution**: Automated execution is dispatched from the user's Safe vault through the Safe7579/ERC-4337 runtime and `NeuralRateVaultModule.sol`, validating delegate authority and intent limits on-chain before transaction dispatch.
+7. **Mock USDY Testnet Harness**: Mantle Sepolia exposes an explicit `mock-usdy-sepolia-allocation` path for ERC-20 demo execution because Ondo has no canonical public USDY deployment on this testnet.

 ---